Managing for wildlife:

 What do Tree Swallows eat?

-Tree Swallow in Robert Whitney's photo below is about to do.
+Swallow in Robert Whitney's photo below is about to do.

-important food sources in autumn and winter.
+sources of food in autumn and winter.

 What type of natural nesting habitat do Tree Swallow like?